Kyriosity/read-write/README+/pencraft/README+/tech-authoring.md

 🚧🚧🚧🚧🚧🚧🚧

-* <sub>If you give some minutes to a recherche of the uncredited authoring market the epigraph won't look like a pure joke.</sub>
+* <sub>A web search for the uncredited authoring offer and demand will partially deprive the epigraph of sarcasm.</sub>